heritage cakes from the blue ridge mountains.

 THE PROCESS

 Small-Batch by Design: To maintain the integrity of our recipes, we limit our oven to a select number of slots per week.
-This ensures every cake receives the exact saturation and crumb texture our heritage demands.The Saturday Ritual: We bake fresh for Saturday morning pickups, timed perfectly for your weekend gatherings, brunches, or Sunday dinners.
-Pick up is in the Rivermont area of North Chattanooga.The Ingredients: Inspired by Appalachian tradition, our ingredients are simple and honest.
-We swap seed oils for homemade butter and use only fresh produce, natural cocoa, and real Blue Ridge infusions.
+This ensures every cake receives the exact saturation and crumb texture our heritage demands.The Ingredients: Inspired by Appalachian tradition, our ingredients are simple and honest.
+We swap seed oils for butter and avocado oil, use only fresh produce, natural cocoa, and real Blue Ridge infusions.
 We don't shortcut the process; we prioritize quality over volume in everything we craft.

 Proudly serving the Chattanooga area, including Northshore, Riverview, Rivermont, St. Elmo, Ooltewah, East Ridge, Signal Mountain, and Lookout Mountain.
 Authentic Hendersonville, NC recipes.